kccnma/cms/page/about.md

 ---
 This is an **About** sub page.

 This is a static site is generated using [Jekyll](https://jekyllrb.com/) and was initialized via a basic Jekyll starter site that uses the [Minima](https://github.com/jekyll/minima) theme.
 This is a dev test for a potentially new static static website for the KCC New Media Arts Program.
-It is set up to auto-deploy to Netlify via Github or via a Netlify CMS front-end admin interface (that uses Netlify Identity for authentication) for non-technical content creators.
+It is set up to auto-deploy to Netlify via Github or via a Netlify CMS front-end admin interface (that uses Netlify Identity for authentication) for non-technical content creators (e.g. non-coding faculty).

 ### Links